Working to accelerate equality for all

-This year, our people around the globe are taking positive action by making personal commitments to help accelerate equality for all.
+This year, our people around the globe are celebrating our commitments and showcasing the positive actions they’re taking to accelerate equality for all.

 Join Andrey, Chris, David, Gavin, Kalyan and Matt as they share their insights and personal experiences on everything from positive role models, and culture, to mental health, and the need to avoid toxic masculinity and stereotypes.

 We have set bold goals to achieve a gender-balanced workforce by 2025.
 This means a workforce that is equally 50 percent women and 50 percent men for those whose gender is binary.